 Hello!

-I’m Brian Downey and this is where I go behind the scenes of my history website “Antietam on the Web” (AotW).
+I’m Brian Downey and this is where I take you behind the scenes of my website “Antietam on the Web” (AotW).

-I blog about soldiers and the war, doing digital history, the Antietam battlefield, and about related happenings that I see around the internets.
-I spend the majority of my time digging into the people who were at Sharpsburg in September 1862, so they are most often my focus here.
+Over here I write about soldiers and the war, doing digital history, the Antietam battlefield, and about related happenings that I see around the internets.
+I spend most of my time digging into the individuals who were at Sharpsburg in September 1862, so they are most often my focus here.

 This blog is meant to be a two-way conversation, so I very much want to hear from you.
-Please comment on anything that strikes your fancy.
+Please comment on any post that strikes your fancy.

 If you have a private comment or question feel free to email me directly (bdowney at aotw dot org).